 Welcome to the on-campus living community at Pennsylvania College of Technology.
 As you embark upon this new adventure in your life, the following information will assist you in preparing for move-in day and the days and weeks that will mark the beginning of your time as a Penn College student.

 Below you will find information about your room assignment and roommates, information about housing check-in, things to take care of prior to arrival, a list of what to bring and what not to bring, and policies and procedures related to living on campus.
 If you are living on campus, you are responsible for reading through and familiarizing yourself with this information.

 Your roommate and apartment assignments is available on the Student Information System (SIS) under the Housing Status link.
 You will need your Penn College username and password to access SIS.

-In response to the COVID-19 Pandemic and the need to reduce large crowds, check-in for new students will occur over a two-day period.
-Students residing in Dauphin Hall and York Hall will be checking in on Friday, August 14 and students who will be residing in Clinton Hall, Juniata Hall, Lancaster Hall, The Village and Campus View will be checking in on Saturday, August 15.
-On-campus housing and Welcome Weekend check-in will be at assigned dates and times between 8 a.m. and 4 p.m. at the Bush Campus Center.
+New students will check in on Friday, August 12 between the hours of 8 a.m. and 4 p.m. on the 2nd floor of the Bush Campus Center in Penn's Inn.
+Students should plan on arriving at the designated time per the schedule below.
 A card swipe check-in process will be utilized at the Campus Center during on-campus housing check-in.
 If you have been issued your Penn College ID, bring it to the Campus Center for check-in to expedite the check-in process.

 New student check-in times (scheduled by last name):